aazamuddin4/Data-Mining-with-Python/README.md

           A. What methods you could use to review the given data and learn keywords or phrases to watch out for.

-          and B. How you could apply those learnings to spotting fake news headlines in the future.
+          B. How you could apply those learnings to spotting fake news headlines in the future.

 4. Perform research to identify 3-5 sources for APIs you could use to stream in news headlines in the future.